Friends Summary 1

 He (mocked) the teacher's voice to make his friends laugh.

-(Optimista): Means to be Cheerful, optimistic, or positive in attitude.
+(Optimista): What does it mean to be Cheerful, optimistic, or positive in attitude?.

 rozpocznij naukę